Ritense-BoazvdWansem/Plugins/backend/notify-nl/README.md

 This plugin has two actions:

-1. Send email: Send an email via NotifyNL
+1. Send Email: Send an email via NotifyNL
 2. Send SMS: Send an SMS via NotifyNL
+3. Send Letter: Send a physical letter so someone's address.

 ---